LATE APPLICATION DEADLINE: JAN. 15

 Considering the high caliber of our panel of speakers, we feel it’s a rare and valuable opportunity to have them all in the same place together (compared to the legwork required in setting up solo meetings during a costly trip to New York or LA, with no guarantee of accessing top decision-makers.)

 That’s the beauty of this workshop: Attendees will get reviews from the keynote speakers as well as a mix of additional reviewers with the highest credentials.
-Attendees will get a 25- to 30-minute review session with each speaker over the course of the event.
+Attendees will get a 25- to 30-minute session with eight reviewers over the course of the event.

 Lectures will focus on key information attendees need to know about succeeding in the industry today, with a mix of case studies thrown in from speakers’ from their recent work (for example, at our 2017 workshop, creative director D.W.
 Pine spoked about how TIME magazine covers come together, key realizations he discovered while compiling their edition on the 100 Most Influential Photos of All Time, and how to hustle successfully as a freelancer.)

 There will also be Q&A sessions with the panel as a whole, allowing a third avenue to get specific questions answered outside of your eight review sessions.

 Our speakers will be around for the entire five days, with ample time to chat and connect during the off time around the resort.
-45 is a small number of people for an event with six speakers—and we imagine that many of our attendees will want to go to Livingston, Yellowstone National Park, or just shoot around.
+Eighteen total professionals is a high ratio of reviewers to attendess—and we imagine that many of our attendees will want to go to Livingston, Yellowstone National Park, or just shoot around.
 If you want extra time and are proactive, we're confident that you’ll get as much as you want.